intmus/inttheory22-23/_20-extended-and-mediant-harmonies/b1-ex-mediantharmonyandSVI.md

 ## The limits of SVI

 As with all tools, you must be careful with how you use Simplified Voice-leading Intervals and mediant harmony.
 For example, when looking at diatonic progressions, the order in which the chords appear matters as much as the smoothness of the voice-leading.
 If you try to resolve V to ii, you have created a regression that will likely sound displeasing to someone familiar with tonal harmony.
 Also, many would say that adding a seventh to a chord (e.g. V becoming V7) strengthens the progression, because we have added a second tendency tone and therefore more tonal gravity between the two chords.
 But if you were to only look at SVI, adding the seventh would *weaken* the progression because it adds an extra half-step of resolution.
-In general, ISVI is most useful when looking at non-standard tonal progressions.
+In general, SVI is most useful when looking at non-standard tonal progressions.